 Starting in 1982, Contractors-License.com began providing adult learners exam preparation for contractor tests and builder exams.
 Since then it has grown to become one of the nation’s leading providers of quality professional certification training courses.
 Contractors-License.com is not accredited with the BBB but has an A+ rating with the organization.
 We chose it as the longest in business since it has been providing exam prep for longer than any of the other top-six providers we reviewed.

 Contractors-License.com’s NASCLA General Contractor Exam Prep Course is a computer-based exam prep course that includes a printable study guide with instructions on how to read blueprints, book highlighting presentations, and practice exams.
 Unlike the other courses we reviewed that are based entirely online, Contractors-License.com’s course is available as a desktop software with audio tracks on CDs.

 The course also includes unlimited timed practice exams that look, work, and act exactly like the NASCLA exam.
-The exams pull questions from the master question list in the online study guide, giving students a different exam every time they take it.
+The exams questions come directly from the master question list provided in the online study guide, so students get a slightly different mix of questions with each practice exam.
 Students can also print the questions they missed for an additional study aid after they complete a practice exam.